Haripriya-Kurup/Priya-s_Portfolio/README.md

 # The model with RFECV took less execution time when compared to the model without RFECV.

 # Project 3 : POST CODE ANALYSIS
+# The aim of the project is to know what lead sources are the most successful and which postcode areas that the client  should focus on.
+# Tools Used : Advanced Excel and PBI